-Ecosystem Approach to Conservation and Management of Deep-water Ecosystems

-Building on the long-term conservation approach, the Council facilitated the evolution of the Habitat Plan into FEP and FEP II to assemble information on the physical, biological, and human/institutional context of ecosystems within which fisheries are managed.
-These two documents were intended to initiate the transition from single species management to Ecosystem-Based Fisheries Management (EBFM) in the region.
-To support this, the South Atlantic Council adopted broad goals: (1) maintaining or improving ecosystem structure and function; (2) maintaining or improving economic, social, and cultural benefits from resources; and (3) maintaining or improving biological and cultural diversity.
+Ecosystem Approach to Conservation and Management of Deep-water Ecosystems documents were intended to initiate the transition from single species management to Ecosystem-Based Fisheries Management (EBFM) in the region.
+To support this, the Council adopted broad goals: (1) maintaining or improving ecosystem structure and function; (2) maintaining or improving economic, social, and cultural benefits from resources; and (3) maintaining or improving biological and cultural diversity.